Have you ever purchased from PartSelect.com before?

 Coupling bad.
 Turned washer upside down, removed hoses from pump on back of motor, removed two leads from the capacitor, removed the wiring clip from the motor.
 Pulled the two clips from the pump and removed.
 Unscrewed screws in the two clips and removed from motor.
 Pulled motor, removed bad coupling, removed a cover plate that had two screws.
 Installed coupling, lined up motor & coupling and reversed the uninstall procedure.
 Washer now works great!!

-I rebuilt the transmission by separating the case on bench and replacing two seals.
+First confirmed it wasn't the lid switch by jumping.
+Then confirmed by taking off washer cover that the transmission was leaking and spraying oil as evidenced by yellow oil film on the inside of the washer cover.
+The leaking oil caused the clutch assembly to slip and wear.
+Replaced both the clutch assembly and the transmission upper two seals.To repair, after taking the washer cover off removed the agitator holding screw.
+Then remove two clips holding water pump.
+Unconnect the motor wires and remove two clips holding motor in place.
+Tilte washer back leaning up on a chair and remove 3 bolts holding transmission assy in place.
+Slid out the transmission/ shaft from machine.I rebuilt the transmission by separating the case on bench and replacing two seals.
 To do this you first need to remove clutch assembly from the trans agitator shaft.
 The clutch is held on by a washer and two spring clips.
 You need to take note of the orientation of the parts for proper reassembly.
 The difficult part was separating the cover of the transmission from the base .
 After removal of the cover screws using a putty knife and hammer I gently tapped all around to separate the halves.
 The I replaced the two upper seals, one one the cover and one in the output shaft.
 The second difficult part that requires some skill is removing the seal from the transmission cover.
 I used a hair dryer to heat up the aluminum cover to ease removal of the seal.
 After replacement of the seals I resealed the cover onto the base using automotive silicone gasket maker.
 Note; I kept the transmission level during this repair so that I did not need to drain oil.
 After keeping the transmission level and allowing 24 hours for the silicon to cure I assembled the new clutch assembly and clips in reverse order on transmission shaft.
 Then reassembled the transmission, motor and pump in reverse order.
 Ran machine with full load of towels.
 Spin problem fixed and transmission is still leak free a week later.

 took off back and sides to the washer. laid the washer on it's back and removed worn and broken parts. replaced these parts and put everything back together.
 The top part of the agitator hasn't worked in a while, while we had it apart we also replaced the clogs.
 The washer works better than it has in a long time.
 Spins a lot more water from the clothes which makes drying faster.
 I would surely do this again.
 A lot cheaper than a new washer.